-On May 23, 2019, the Company established a line of credit with Zia Integrated, LLC ("Zia"), a cannabis management and consulting firm based in Maryland, permitting Zia drawdowns of up to an aggregate of \$15.0 million.
-For each drawdown made by Zia, a convertible promissory note will be issued between the Company and Zia.
-As of the date of filing of the consolidated financial statements, no drawdowns have been made on the line of credit and the principal amount on the convertible promissory note is \$Nil (December 31, 2019 - \$Nil).
+On May 23, 2019, the Company entered into a line of credit agreement (the "Zia Agreement") with Zia Integrated, LLC ("Zia"), a cannabis management and consulting firm based in Maryland, permitting Zia drawdowns of up to an aggregate of \$15.0 million.
+For each drawdown made by Zia, a convertible promissory note will be issued to Zia by the Company (the "Convertible Note").
+On August 5, 2021, the Company exercised its right to terminate the

+Zia Agreement and Convertible Note.
+As such, as of December 31, 2021, no drawdowns were made on the Zia Agreement and the principal amount on the Convertible Note is \$Nil (December 31, 2020-\$Nil).